-The MPAs in this study cover 20% of the the surface waters of the Channel Islands, a region spanning roughly 90km east to west.
+The MPAs in this study cover 20% of the surface waters of the Channel Islands, a region spanning roughly 90km east to west.
 Detailed dispersal studies are not available for all of the species covered by our study, but what information we have suggest that while adults of some of these species are likely to exhibit site fidelity (46), larvae are likely distributed beyond the Channel Islands (47).
 Therefore, if we assume that the population of the targeted species is at least equal to the extent of the Channel Islands, we can assume that at most the MPAs cover roughly 20% of the targeted populations’ ranges.

 Formal stock assessments are largely lacking for these species.
-However, what evidence we have suggests mostly moderate fishing pressure, with some species such as California sheephead (Semicossyphus pulcher) and blue rockfish (Sebastes mystinus) experiencing high levels of fishing mortality / biomass levels below target levels during the early 2000s (48, 49).
+However, what evidence we have suggests mostly moderate fishing pressure, with some species such as California sheephead (Semicossyphus pulcher) and blue rockfish (Sebastes mystinus) experiencing high levels of fishing mortality, likely resulting in biomass levels below target levels during the early 2000s (48, 49).

-We integrated these network design features, life history traits, and exploitation histories into a spatially explicit bio-economic simulation model, and used this model to generate expected outcomes for the Channel Islands MPAs, varying key unknowns such as the degree of pre-MPA depletion, movement rates, and fleet dynamics.
-While a wide range of outcomes are plausible, from 0% to upwards of 200%, the a median simulated effect size for a stylized version of the Channel Islands after over ten years of protection was roughly 16%.
+We integrated these network design features, life history traits, and exploitation histories into a spatially explicit bio-economic simulation model, and used this model to generate expected outcomes for the Channel Islands MPAs, varying key unknowns such as the degree of pre-MPA depletion, species’ movement rates, and fleet dynamics.
+While a wide range of MPA effects are plausible in our simulations, from 0% to upwards of 200%, the median simulated effect size for a stylized version of the Channel Islands after over ten years of protection was roughly 16%.

 Effects of the Channel Islands MPA Network